Jayson25/Funflow_iOS_Edition/README.md

 Sure, as long as the fun flow, you are free ask anything (as long it is not cringy or anything like that).
 Which platform supports this wonderful app?

-At the moment, only Android and iOS support the app.
-Maybe in the future, more platforms will be supported
+At the moment, the layout of this app is compatible iPad only.
+We might add a new layout for the iphone when the time comes